musicbyjing/cosmic_dawn_rfi/README.md

 Supervisor: Prof. Adrian Liu

-Code presented as partial fulfillment of the requirements for [PHYS 396 Undergraduate Research Project](https://www.mcgill.ca/study/2019-2020/courses/phys-396) at McGill, Winter 2020.
+This project was undertaken as part of the course [PHYS 396 Undergraduate Research Project](https://www.mcgill.ca/study/2019-2020/courses/phys-396) at McGill, Winter 2020.